CIEMAT-Neutrino/SCINT/docs/Intro.md

   </div>
 </div>

 💡 *Recommendation:* It is recommended not to change the content of the `scripts` so that anyone can run the library from scratch with the initial configuration (except to include improvements, of course).
 If you want to reuse any, copy it to a `your_username` or `scratch` folder that would not be updated with git (see `.gitignore` file).
-The `notebooks` folder is configured not to be updated so you can freely change them.
+The `notebooks` folder is configured not to be updated, so you can freely change them.
 Again, if you find some improvement you can contact the authors to include them in the templates. 💙

 ### 1. Install packages needed for the library to run

-* **[RECOMENDED] Work with VSCode**:
+* **[RECOMMENDED] Work with VSCode**:
    - Install VSCode and some extensions: Remote-SSH, Jupyter, vscode-numpy-viewer, **Python Environment Manager**
    - CREATE VIRTUAL ENVIROMENT: **VSCode venv extension**.